 The other way to add a list of category posts is to use the included widget.
-To set that up, visit Appearance -> Widgets and drag the “List Category Posts” widget into any sidebar you have set up.
-You will see a list of parameters for you to customize it’s output.
+To set that up, visit Appearance -> Widgets and drag the “List Category Posts” widget into any sidebar you have set up (where you might already have some recent posts or Google Maps Widget).
+You will see a list of parameters for you to customize its output.
 This list mirrors the list of parameters that can be used with the shortcode, though not all are included.
 But there are enough to set up the list basically any way you want.

 Costs, Caveats, Etc.